kajinka13/gba4ios/README.md

 GBA4iOS
 =======

-A fast GBA emulator for the iPhone/iPod Touch based on version 1.8.0 of gpSPhone by zodttd (https://github.com/zodttd/gpSphone).
+A fast GBA emulator for the iPhone/iPod Touch based on version 1.8.0 of [gpSPhone by zodttd](https://github.com/zodttd/gpSphone).
 This version can be compiled directly in Xcode and deployed just like any other app.
 No jailbreak required.

-__NEW IN VERSION 1.5 OF GBA4iOS__
+__NEW IN VERSION 1.6 OF GBA4iOS__

-* Can now rename ROMs!
-Tap and hold a ROM in the table view, and an alert will pop up to let you rename it to anything you want.
-Don't worry about it messing up your saves or save states, they'll all work just fine after the renaming.
-(Thanks Wrsford!)
-* Auto Save.
-Did you ever accidentally lose your progress in a ROM due to something stupid like quitting the ROM by mistake or the app crashing?
-No need to worry!
-Now, whenever you load a save state, quit a ROM, or the app crashes, GBA4iOS will create an auto save state you can reload just like any other save state.
-You never have to worry about losing your progress again!
-(It can be turned off, but why would you want that?)
-* Check For Updates.
-Tired of having to check Github or my Twitter feed (@iSkythe if you're wondering) to see if there are updates to GBA4iOS?
-A new option (enabled by default) checks to see if there are any updates on Github, and if so will show an alert detailing all the changes.
-Don't worry about it constantly checking though, it'll only check every 3 days.
+* Toggle Speed!
+From the pause menu, you can now toggle between real game speed and extremely-fast-like-OMG speed, similar to the speed function in VisualBoyAdvance.
+(Only supported on iPhone 4S+, iPad 2+, and iPod Touch 5th Gen+)
+* 128KB Saves.
+Upset that you can't save your progress in Pokemon Fire Red, or are you maybe tired of having just a white screen appear for certain games?
+Worry no longer, these ROMs are now 100% supported!
+* "Open In…" Support.
+Now if you're out and about and download a ROM in Safari, you can simply tap "Open In…", select GBA4iOS, and it'll import into the app for you!
+* No More Pull-To-Refresh.
+Now, the ROM selection screen will update automatically when you add a ROM through iTunes File Sharing, no need to manually refresh.

 __Other Features__